 Those people who say God is the third of three are defying [the truth]: there is only One God.
 If they do not stop what they are saying, a painful punishment will afflict those of them who persist.
 Why do they not turn to God and ask for His forgiveness, when God is most forgiving, most merciful?Surah 5:73-74

 Soon after I read the Qur’an properly for the first time, I repented of my worship of Jesus.
 I had always struggled to understand the concept of the Trinity, but I went along with it, because that’s what the majority of Christians do.
 But I did repent.
 And again, today, I repented.
 So because of the two surahs I have quoted directly above, I have a renewed hope that I am accepted by God.

 In yesterday’s post, I said “God is not a monster” and I do believe this.
 The Qur’an is a stern Scripture, but strongly emphasises that God is most forgiving and merciful to those who repent, do good deeds, and worship Him alone.

-As a closing note, I wanted to highlight that my short book Discovering the Qur’an is available for free as an eBook.
-The book also has a paperback edition (available from Amazon).
+As a closing note, I wanted to highlight that my short book Discovering the Qur’an is available as an eBook and paperback.
 The book is based on the notes I made as I read Abdel Haleem’s translation of the Qur’an for the first time having come from a Christian background.
-If you’d like to read the book, you can click here to view a retailer choice page and download the book to read on any device.
+If you’d like to read the book, you can click here to view its product page in my online store.

 Better still, read Abdel Haleem’s translation of the Qur’an.
 It is truly wonderful.